-FGU maintains two aggregated firm transportation agreements with FGT that enable FGU to efficiently direct the operational administration of its members gas supply, scheduling, and capacity management needs.
+FGU maintains two aggregated firm transportation agreements, an FTS-WD agreement and an SFTS agreement with FGT that enable FGU to efficiently direct the operational administration of its members gas supply, scheduling, and capacity management needs.
 Each FGU member that aggregates its FGT transportation service agreements with FGU retains their individual service agreement(s) with FGT.